milesich/xcgp-api/docs/authentication/grants.md

 `client_id`  | This is the brand code given during the brand setup.
 `username`   | The user's username.
 Currently, `email`, `nickname` and `mobile_number` are allowed usernames depending on the brand configuration.
 `password`   | The user's password.
+`captcha`    | (Optional) The [Google reCAPTCHA](https://www.google.com/recaptcha) response.
+This is an optional feature that needs to be setup in the brand configuration to be able to take advantage of it.

 ## Activation code
 The activation code grant is used when the application exchanges an activation code (given by email or phone) for an access token.